Nyo Saw

+Born in an unknown location, Nyo Saw was educated in Defence Services Academy, where he graduated and entered service with a posting as a Brigadier general Staff Officer under Yangon command where he held multiple senior roles.
+Nyo Saw was promoted to Quartermaster general in 2014 and was also appointed chairman of the Myanmar Economic Corporation that year.
+He retained both those roles ever after retiring from the army in 2020.
+In 2023, Nyo Saw was appointed a member of the State Administration Council, the then-ruling military junta of Myanmar.

+In July 2025, the State Administration Council was abolished and was replaced by the State Security and Peace Commission, and as well as the state of emergency.
+The junta leader Min Aung Hlaing appointed Nyo Saw prime minister, Minister of National Planning and Economic Development, and a member of the newly formed council.
+His appointment came as the country was getting ready for general elections later in the year.

 Early life and education

 Nyo Saw graduated from the 23rd intake of the Defence Services Academy.

 Career

 Nyo Saw began his career as a grade one general staff officer at the Yangon command.
 He served as the commandant of the Defence Services Technological Academy and the Defence Services Academy, and also headed the country's central and southern commands.

 Nyo Saw served as quartermaster general from 2014 to April 2020, before retiring with the rank of lieutenant general.
 He was succeeded by Kyaw Swar Lin.
 In the wake of the 2015 Myanmar general election, which saw the National League for Democracy take control of the civilian government, Nyo Saw was integral in awarding government tenders to firms affiliated with military officers.

 As of August 2022, he serves as the chairman of the Myanmar Economic Corporation, and holds senior roles at the military-owned Myanma Economic Holdings Limited and Innwa Bank.
+In July 2023, he was appointed as the regime's chief business advisor.

+On 25 September 2023, he was appointed to the State Administration Council alongside Maung Maung Aye, replacing Soe Htut and Moe Myint Tun, who were sacked following a corruption probe.

+On July 31, 2025, a meeting of the National Defence and Security Council was convened.
+Following this, Acting President Senior General Min Aung Hlaing signed and issued an order announcing the formation of the new Union Government in which Nyo Saw was appointed as the Prime Minister.
+In addition to his role as Prime Minister, he will also concurrently serve as the Union Minister of the Ministry of National Planning.